Verification¶

 }

-The recommendation is to write as many assert and optimize as possible.
+The recommendation is to write as many assert and assume as possible.
 If

-something can not happen, writing the optimize has the advantage of allowing
+something can not happen, writing the assume has the advantage of allowing

 the synthesis tool to generate more efficient code.

-The optimize will allow code optimizations, the cassert should also result
+The assume will allow code optimizations, the cassert should also result

 in code optimizations.
 The reason why assert does not trigger optimizations